kubesphere/kubesphere/.github/PULL_REQUEST_TEMPLATE.md

 ### What type of PR is this?
 <!--
-Add one of the following kinds:
+Uncomment only one ` /kind <>` line, hit enter to put that in a new line, and remove leading whitespaces from that line:

-/kind bug
+</kind bug
-/kind cleanup
+</kind cleanup
-/kind documentation
+</kind documentation
-/kind feature
+</kind feature
-/kind design
+</kind design

 Optionally add one or more of the following kinds if applicable:
-/kind api-change
+</kind api-change
-/kind deprecation
+</kind deprecation
-/kind failing-test
+</kind failing-test
-/kind flake
+</kind flake
-/kind regression
+</kind regression
 -->